Learning Outcomes Assessment

 MS in International Business Program Learning Outcomes (MSIB PLOs)

-• Demonstrate expert level understanding of major theories and concepts of International Business to make informed business management decisions (MSIB PLO1).
+• Evaluate and synthesize major theories and concepts in International Business to formulate informed strategic management decisions in global contexts (MSIB PLO1).

-• Effectively apply appropriate qualitative and quantitative techniques and technology to address and solve real-world international business problems (MSIB PLO2).
+• Design and implement advanced qualitative and quantitative methodologies, leveraging appropriate technologies, to analyze and solve real-world challenges in international business environments (MSIB PLO2).

-• Develop and exhibit effective narrative communications, and present reports and findings, orally or in written form to diverse professional audiences (MSIB PLO5).
+• Create and deliver effective communications, articulating findings and recommendations both orally and in writing to diverse global professional audiences (MSIB PLO5).

 MS in Finance Management Program Learning Outcomes (MSFM PLOs)